monicahq/monica/docs/installation/update.md

 #### WARNING: This will delete your current database.
 Only use on fresh installations, or if you know what you're doing.

+1. **Update your Monica instance to the same version as the one you're importing into.** This will prevent nasty SQL mismatches later on.
-0. Download your export file as explained above.
+2. Download your export file as explained above.
 Make sure you remember the username and password of the instance you **exported from**, as those will be your new sign-in information for the instance you're **importing into**.
-1. Get `mysql-client` by `sudo apt-get install mysql-client`.
+3. Get `mysql-client` by `sudo apt-get install mysql-client`.
 Note you might need to first add the relevant repositry using the instructions [here](https://downloads.mariadb.org/mariadb/repositories/#mirror=kku) (although don't follow them all the way, or you'll get a full running server on your own machine).
 If you're going to follow the scripted truncatiobn listed on the steps below, you'll need access to the MySQL socket, which is only available if you also installed `mysql-server`.
 You can do so by `sudo apt-get install mysql-server`.
-2. Connect to your database - `mysql --host=<HOST> --user=<USERNAME> --password=<PASSWORD> --reconnect <DATABASE>`.
+4. Connect to your database - `mysql --host=<HOST> --user=<USERNAME> --password=<PASSWORD> --reconnect <DATABASE>`.
 You should see something like this in your terminal:

 ```
 mysql: [Warning] Using a password on the command line interface can be insecure.